ElioBalestrieri/MV-eye/README.md

 # MV-eye
 repo for MultiVariate EYEs closed/open.
-The manuscript is currently under revision.
+The manuscript is currently under revision, and as the reader knows, the analysis extended to the evaluation of another pait of brain states, namely baseline/Visual stimulation.
 Here the [link](https://doi.org/10.1101/2024.04.17.589917) to the preprint.

 ## introduction
 The repo contains code for features extraction from M-EEG data in different states.
 The input data (not on github) comes in a fieldtrip-like format.
 The workflow is in MATLAB, for features extraction, and python for classification.